 Another important factor affecting the price and functionality of climbing ropes is the marking of the middle.
-Easy identification of the middle allows you to quickly thread the rope before a single rope rappel, or helps you measure whether you can safely lower a climber to the ground after a single pitch lead.
+Easy identification of the middle allows you to quickly thread the rope before a single rope rappel or helps you measure whether you can safely lower a climber to the ground after a single pitch lead.
 There are a variety of middle marker options out there.
 The easiest to recognize is the bi-pattern (also known as duodess), which will never fade!
 This is where each half of the rope has a contrasting pattern that is easy to visually differentiate.
-One common pairing is an elegant argyle with generic static fuzz.
 To make a bi-pattern rope, companies have to weave the separate patterns into one rope of the desired length, which takes time and increases the price.

-A more affordable way for manufacturer's to mark ropes is to do it after they have woven super long lengths of one continuous pattern.
-Individual ropes can then be cut off of this uniform spool to the desired length.
+A more affordable way for manufacturers to mark ropes is to do it after they have woven super long lengths of one continuous pattern.
+Individual ropes can be cut off of this uniform spool to the desired length.
 The middle of each rope is then colored in some way.
-We like the idea, but in practice, this mark is too often a 6" long dull black smear that wears off quickly and is nearly impossible to see on a darkly colored rope.
+We like the idea, but in practice, this mark is too often a 6" long, dull black smear that wears off quickly and is nearly impossible to see on a darkly colored or dirty rope.
 A few companies have recognized this nuisance and are now using longer-lasting methods with brighter colors.
 We applaud this.

 But what do you do on the top of a pinnacle after ignoring all these options when you realize you're facing ten rappels with an unmarked rope?
-The answer is simple, yet unknown to too many climbers; chalk.
+The answer is simple, yet unknown to too many climbers: chalk.
 You will still have to measure the middle when threading the rope through the anchors the first time.
 Then mark the middle using a small pebble of the white stuff from your chalk bag.
 Use your fingers to really grind it in.
 Separate zebra stripes help make it obvious.
 Be sure to reapply at every other anchor or so because it will wear off.
 And, as you should anytime you're rappelling, always visually watch the ends of your rope and tie a knot in them.

-According to rope companies, when wet, a rope can lose a significant amount of dynamic strength, up to 30%.
+According to the manufacturers, a wet climbing rope can lose a significant amount of dynamic strength, up to 30%.
 A thoroughly soaked rope also adds substantial weight.
-Therefore, it is definitely best to try to keep your rope away from water.
+Therefore, it is definitely best to try to keep it away from water.
 Moisture, however, cannot always be avoided.
 Sudden rain showers, wet slimy seeps, or ice climbing in general, can all get your rope wet.
-To prevent a rope from absorbing moisture, manufacturers can apply a water repellent coating at the factory.
-Each company seems to have their own name for their proprietary treatment, but in our experience they all perform about the same.
+To prevent it from absorbing moisture, a water-repellent coating can be applied to the fibers during the manufacturing process.
+Each company seems to have their own name for their proprietary treatment, but in our experience, they all perform about the same.
 A combined core and sheath coating is superior to a cheaper treatment of only a core or sheath.

 Dry treating has further advantages beyond simply keeping a rope dry.
 These coatings also reduce friction—both on the surface and inside the fibers—which decreases rope drag and extends lifespan.
-Generally a non-dry rope will be a little cheaper than the dry version.
-However, aside from exclusive use in the gym or desert, we feel the higher cost of a dry rope is justified by the performance benefits.
+Generally, a non-dry rope will be cheaper than the dry version.
+However, aside from exclusive use in the gym where dirt is limited, we feel the higher cost of a dry rope is justified by the performance benefits.

 UIAA Fall Rating

-This test uses an 80 kg (176 lbs) weight attached to a 2.5 meter length of rope.
+This test uses an 80 kg (176 lbs) weight attached to a 2.6-meter length of rope.
 The weight is repeatedly dropped from a height of 2.3 meters and takes a 4.6-meter fall, creating a harsh, 1.77-factor fall.
 The final fall rating is simply the total number of these falls a rope was able to catch before failing.
-These falls are extremely severe and unlikely to occur often, if at all, in a real world setting.
+These falls are extremely severe and unlikely to occur often, if at all, in a real-world setting.
 In fact, there has yet to be a confirmed case of a UIAA approved climbing rope failing from the force of a fall alone.
-Therefore, as long as a rope passes the UIAA minimum 5 fall requirement, we believe this number is of little importance.
+Therefore, as long as a rope passes the UIAA minimum five fall requirement, we believe this number is of little importance.
 It certainly doesn't mean that you can only take 5 "regular" falls on your rope (less than one fall factor), and if you do take a "hard" fall (1.77 factor or greater), you'll want to consider retiring that rope regardless.

-The elongation is measured under two different circumstances.
+The elongation of a climbing rope is measured under two different circumstances.
 Static is the amount a hanging rope stretches when the 80 kg weight is added.
 Dynamic elongation is the length of stretch when the same 80 kg weight undergoes the first UIAA test fall.
-For the label, both are converted to a percentage, so a 60 meter rope with 7.5% static elongation will stretch 4.5 meters (~15 ft) under an 80 kg load.
+For the label, both are converted to a percentage, so a 60-meter rope with 7.5% static elongation will stretch 4.5 meters (~15 ft) under an 80 kg load.
 This is a good spec to look at when shopping for a rope specifically for top roping or one that you will be jumaring up.
 In those instances, the less static elongation, the better, as you will conserve time and energy by not having to fight the stretch when belaying or jugging.
 Dynamic elongation appears to be closely correlated with impact force, and the same considerations for marginal protection should apply.
 Additionally, the more dynamic elongation, the further you'll go in a fall, which is something to consider if you have a stretchy line and there's a potential for a ground fall or hitting a ledge.